impostorsguides/impostorsguides.github.io/rbenv/part-1/1-j-content.md

  - What happens inside the child process that gets created by the call to `exec` at the end of the shim file?
  - We still haven't seen the actual logic which picks the right version number, so it must be happening somewhere else.
 Where does that live, and how does it work?
- - We only scratched the surface of what can be done in `bash`.
-What are some other `bash`-related things that we can learn from the RBENV codebase?
+ - We only scratched the surface of what can be done in Bash.
+What are some other Bash-related things that we can learn from the RBENV codebase?

 These and more questions will be answered in the upcoming soup-to-nuts walk-through of the RBENV codebase.
 By the end of the walk-through, we will have learned:

  - how RBENV keeps your Ruby versions separate, organized, and compartmentalized.
  - how RBENV implements the "order of precedence" (`shell > script local > cwd local > global`) mentioned [here](https://github.com/rbenv/rbenv/pull/298#issuecomment-11710825){:target="_blank" rel="noopener"}.
  - how to patch RBENV's behavior using hooks and plugins.
- - how to use common `bash`-isms, such as:
+ - how to use common Bash-isms, such as:
     - `sed`
     - `awk`
     - command substitution